thequietlife/CTI-101/assets/networking fundamentals.md

 <img src="https://github.com/thequietlife/CTI-101/blob/ba6cdb57bb7791664254f48403873730b8f4a215/images/fake.png"
 alt="image shows DNS spoofing" width="600"/>

+### Packets, Routing + Reliability

+How is data delivered to you reliably?

 <img src="https://github.com/thequietlife/CTI-101/blob/fd097bc0c835783c1826628db78d651307fc32fb/images/spotify%20server.png"
 alt="image of laptop and spotify server" width="400"/>

+Data travels on the internet in a much less direct way

 <img src="https://github.com/thequietlife/CTI-101/blob/39267b6a01f2e9d008e89926fd0fa92987097c08/images/packets%20of%20info.png"
 alt="image of packets of information travelling" width="400"/>

+Packets of information <br>
+A packet travels from one place to another kinda like when you try to wing it and take 3x longer to get somewhere than if you used a map.
+Many kinds of digital informatio can be sent with IP packets - but there are limits.

 ### Summary
 The OSI Model is a universal language for computer networking.
 It is broken into seven parts to make it easier to understand and troubleshoot.
 Start troubleshooting at Level 1 Physical.